timocp/ruby-calc/README.md

 hmean  | x, y, ...  | harmonic mean
 hnrmod | v, h, n, r | computes v % (h * 2^n + r)
-ilog   | x, b       | floor of logarithm to base b inverse| x          | inverse of x iseven | x          | whether a value is even (also: #even?) isimag | x          | whether a value is imaginary (also: #imag?)
+ilog   | x, b       | floor of logarithm to base b ilog10 | x          | floor of logarithm to base 10 ilog2  | x          | floor of logarithm to base 2
+inverse| x          | inverse of x iseven | x          | whether a value is even (also: #even?) isimag | x          | whether a value is imaginary (also: #imag?)